valeria-va/ROS2_rUBot_mecanum_ws/Documentation/Files/Drivers_Arduino_boards/Driver_Arduino_nano.md

 - A labtop/PC server with a global ROS2_rubot_mecanum_ws responsible to high level control of the robot

 We will analyse:
-- PCB interconnection board design
+- PCB board design
-- Robot Driver program for Arduino nano
+- Differential drive robot programs
-- Robot Driver program for Arduino nanoESP32
+- Mecanum drive robot programs
 - Robot control program in ROS2 environment
 - Robot bringup program in ROS2 environment

-## **PCB interconnection board design**
+## **1. PCB board design**

 A speciffic PCB board is designed to interface the Arduino nano (or Arduino nanoESP32) with the 4 DC-motors with encoder and an IMU sensor.